KeiserCorp/Keiser.M3i.ReceiverDebug/README.md

 # Keiser.M3i.ReceiverDebug
-:no_entry: [DEPRECATED] This repository is not longer maintained.
+:no_entry: [DEPRECATED] This repository is no longer maintained.

 Debug application for Multi-Bike Receiver